bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

   Bedrock Linux itself*.
 The directory you are looking for is usually in `/lib/modules` and called something along the lines of the version of the kernel they match.
-Thus, if you grabbed `vmlinuz-2.6.32-5-686` from a client earlier for the image, you will want the `/lib/modules/2.6.32-5-686` directory.
+Thus, if you grabbed `vmlinuz-2.6.32-5-686` from a client earlier for the image, you will want to copy the `/lib/modules/2.6.32-5-686` directory from the client into the same place in the core Bedrock Linux.
 - Optionally, the firmware.
 Many linux modules (such as wireless card drivers) require firmware which is usually installed into `/lib/firmware`.
 Simply copy the contents of this directory in the client into the core's